duynghiadev/Cloud-Computing-VKU/README.md

-# Requiment exercise 8
+# Requiment exercise 8 🧾

-- heroku-node
-- Code for the tutorial by @sevilayha: Deploying Node Apps to Heroku
+- Deploy NodeJS to Heroku by using Heroku CLI

 ---